top of page

 To write the GCC Factories exams, you need to meet the subject, experience, and general requirements.

-• Engineers (Route 1) - Must at least have a Bachelors Degree in mechanical or electrical engineering,
+• Engineers (Route 1): Must have at least a Bachelor's Degree in mechanical or electrical engineering.

-• Artisans (Route 3) - Must have at least a National N Diploma (Technical Diploma) or Occupational Diploma in mechanical or electrical engineering.
+• Artisans (Route 3): Must have at least a National N Diploma (Technical Diploma) or Occupational Diploma in mechanical or electrical engineering.

-• Registered with the South African Qualifications Authority (SAQA),
+• Registered with the South African Qualifications Authority (SAQA).

 • Click here to review the Engineer (Route 1) GCC Factories subject requirements.